Scaling Network Topologies for Multi-User Entanglement Distribution: Introduction

-Entangled pairs from different paths incur decoherences, weakening the entanglement and rendering the pairs useless.
-The decoherences scale exponentially as the network grows, posing serious limitations on large-scale quantum networks.
-With quantum repeaters, sending entangled pairs through various paths between every source and destination pair through entanglement swapping becomes possible.
-This method utilizes quantum memories and entanglement purification to produce high-quality entangled pairs~\cite{7010905} at will.
-Entanglement distribution between numerous users is well studied~\cite{Sun2016, Autebert_2016, Herbauts:13, 9748401} but is limited to point-to-point fiber link~\cite{Inagaki:13} and space-to-ground satellite links~\cite{doi:10.1126/science.aan3211}.
+Entangled pairs from different paths incur decoherence, which scales exponentially as the network grows, posing serious limitations on large-scale quantum networks.
+Quantum repeaters based on entanglement swapping which utilizes quantum memories and entanglement purification to produce high-quality entangled pairs~\cite{7010905} can be used to share entanglement at will~\cite{Sun2016, Autebert_2016, Herbauts:13, 9748401, Inagaki:13, doi:10.1126/science.aan3211}.
 However, a significant challenge towards a scalable quantum internet is effectively providing entangled pairs for multiple user pairs.
-One of the main obstacles is the inherent complexities of quantum systems, like decoherence from channels and errors associated with creating and measuring qubits that scale with the network.
-We use \href{https://github.com/drpeterrohde/QuNet}{QuNet} as a tool to overcome most of the quantum complexities like no-cloning theorem and error estimation due to the use of logical qubits~\cite{leone2021qunet}.
-Second challenge is the optimal path finding because of our goal to minimize the decoherence cost for each source and destination~\cite{PhysRevLett.120.080501} so that all of the network can benefit from it.
-To address this challenge, QuNet uses graph reduction to accommodate multiple user pairs allowing multi-path routing of entangled bits between each pair.
+Though it is obvious, the quantum internet much like the classical internet will lack structure at large, and quantum memories will be an integral part of it.
+Both ideas are far from realization due to technological and strategic reasons.
+Nevertheless, it is important to find short-term solutions to minimize the use of low-performing quantum memories and promote large-scale quantum networks.
+One way to do this is to introduce redundancy in the network to allow multi-path routing of entangled bits.
+One of the main obstacles in achieving this is the inherent quantum complexities like no-cloning theorem, decoherence, and error estimation due to the use of logical qubits~\cite{leone2021qunet}.
+The second challenge is optimal path-finding because of our goal to minimize the decoherence cost for each source and destination~\cite{PhysRevLett.120.080501} so that the whole network can benefit from it.

+We propose using network topologies with higher connectivity and link redundancy to ensure minimum competition and optimized path-finding for quantum networks.
+It has been previously shown that sharing entanglement among all network parties is beneficial~\cite{PhysRevLett.120.080501}.
+Our proposed topology for a city-wide node of future quantum internet incentivizes every user pair to avoid congestion and maximize multi-path routing of entangled pairs.
+In this work, we address the issue of the scalability of quantum networks by adding redundant paths and analyzing the scaling of efficiency-fidelity trade-offs in different topologies.
+The study takes many scenarios into account like routing with or without quantum memories and routing with or without redundant edges or both.